Fabulani/pytorch-reinforcement-learning/README.md

 ## About Deep Q Network (DQN)

+A Deep Q Network (DQN) approximates the optimal action-value function (Q-function) using deep neural networks.
+It is designed to enable agents to learn how to behave optimally in environments with large, high-dimensional state spaces, where traditional Q-learning would be computationally infeasible.

 In the Lunar Lander environment, we notice catastrophic forgetting during training around the 360k step.
 It's episodic return (reward) and losses can be seen in the following graphs:

 ![Episodic return](docs/lunar_lander_dqn/episodic_return.png)